|

 (a) actual flow in blade series; (b) simplification to 1D flow; (c) equation for mean radius of blades; (d) equation for mean square radius of blades (mean square radius is radius at which area between rt and rm is as large as area between rm and rh). l [m] blade length; Δβ [°] required camber of flow. ψ-streamline.
 The index ref denotes reference, t radius of the blades at the tip (tip), h radius at the base of the blades (hub), index m denotes mean.
 The derivation of the mean square radius equation is shown in Appendix 6.

-Mean velocityThe mean velocity in blade passages can be determined from the continuity equation, or from the mean value of the kinetic energy of the working fluid in the passage, see the definition of mean velocities in the article Internal fluid friction and boundary layer development [Škorpík, 2023].
-2D calculationTwisted bladeElementary stage2D calculation follows a similar procedure as in the previous case (replacing the actual flow field with a mean velocity flow streamline), except that the calculation of the velocity triangle is performed on several diameters, see Figure 40(a).
+2D calculation2D calculation follows a similar procedure as in the previous case (replacing the actual flow field with a mean velocity flow streamline), except that the calculation of the velocity triangles are performed on several radii, see Figure 40(a).
 This calculation method is mainly used in the calculation of turbomachinery stages, with the emphasis on achieving the best possible shape of the blade passage respecting the spatial character of the flow (increasing the pitch with the investigated radius and increasing the blade speed).
-The calculation is the basis for the shape of the blade passage at each radius of the twisted blades, see Figure 41(b), or of the blades of radial stages with axial part, see Problem 5.
-40: Elementary stage of turbomachine (a) division of blade into n computational elements - calculation on specific radius is therefore called elementary stage of turbomachine; (b) example of changes in shape of blade passage between root and tip of twisted blades - both pitch and shape of blade passage changes according to results of velocity triangles for given elementary stage. n [-] number of elements; Δr [m] element height of stage. |
+The calculation is the basis for the shape of the blade passage at each radius of the twisted blades, see Figure 41(b), or of the blades of radial stages with axial part, see Problem 5. ![]() 40: Elementary stage of turbomachine (a) division of blade into n computational elements - calculation on specific radius is therefore called elementary stage of turbomachine; (b) example of changes in shape of blade passage between root and tip of twisted blades - both pitch and shape of blade passage changes according to results of velocity triangles for given elementary stage. n [-] number of elements; Δr [m] element height of stage. |

-41: Examples of twisted steam turbine blades (a) change in shape of twisted blade designed to take into account spatial character of flow in the stage; (b) example of twisted blade of steam turbine (photo Wiromet s.a.).3D calculationThe 3D calculation is a complex numerical calculation of the turbomachine stage using advanced finite element methods (FEM) software.
+![]() 41: Examples of twisted steam turbine blades (a) change in shape of twisted blade designed to take into account spatial character of flow in the stage; (b) example of twisted blade of steam turbine (photo Wiromet s.a.).
+3D calculationThe 3D calculation is a complex numerical calculation of the turbomachine stage using advanced finite element methods (FEM) software.
 It usually takes into account velocity changes in the vicinity of the profiles (boundary layer effects).
 Before applying the 3D calculation, the approximate geometry of the stage calculated from the 1D or 2D calculation is already known.
+ProblemsProblem 1:

 20 t·h-1 of water is pumped from a lower tank to an upper tank by a turbopump.
 The pressure in the lower tank is 1 bar, the pressure in the upper tank is 40 bar, the difference in level is 7 m.
 What is the approximate internal work and the approximate internal power input of the pump?
 The solution of this problem is shown in Appendix 1.